flexera-public/policy_templates/cost/azure/instances_log_analitics_utilization/README.md

 ### Functional Details

-- This policy identifies all servers reporting metrics to Log Analytics whose CPU or Memory utilization is below the thresholds set in the *Average used memory percent to allow for downsize* and *Average cpu percent to allow for downsize* parameters.
+- This policy identifies all servers reporting metrics to Log Analytics whose CPU or Memory utilization is below the thresholds set in the *Average used memory percentage* and *Average cpu percentage* parameters.
 - The Exclusion Tag parameter is a string value.
 Supply the Tag Key only.
 Tag Values are not analyzed and therefore are not need.
 If the exclusion tag key is used on an Instance, that Instance is presumed to be exempt from this policy.
-- This policy does not resize underutilized instances.
-It tags them so they can be resized by the [Downsize Policy Template](https://github.com/rightscale/policy_templates/tree/master/cost/downsize_instance/README.md)
+- This policy sets the tag passed in from *Action Tag Key:Value* on the underutilized instances that were identified in the incident.

 ### Input Parameters